samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009
 See subsequent version in OOPSLA 2011

+##### A theory of typed coercions and its applications
+Nikhil Swamy, Michael Hicks, Gavin M. Bierman Proceedings of the 14th ACM SIGPLAN international conference on Functional programming, Pages 329-340, 2009

 ##### Threesomes, with and without blame
 Jeremy G. Siek, Philip Wadler
 STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009